JayVelazquez/playlist-maker/README.md

 ## Features
-- Create a custom playlist, name and save it to Spotify account
+- Create a custom playlist, name it, and save it to Spotify account.
-- Allows OAuth 2 Authentication login
+- Allows OAuth 2 Authentication login.

 ## Setup